UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

 This pattern created the so called **two-language problem** where programmers had to choose between productivity (R, Python) or performance (Fortran, C/C++) and when both were needed programmers had to learn the language that offered the desired capability and use some interface between different languages.
+Performant languages traditionally needed to be compiled while languages focusing on productivity are interpreted.

 Among the different features of Julia, is its capability of integrating both aspects productivity and performance into a single language.
 In this way,